-Quizzes are timed and available for the designated four-day period only.
-Students are responsible for completing each quiz within that designated available period of time (Thursday at 12:00 AM through Sunday at 11:59 PM).
-There will be no opportunity to make up a quiz once it has closed.
+Quizzes are timed and available only during the designated four-day period (Thursday at 12:00 AM through Sunday at 11:59 PM).
+Students are responsible for completing each quiz within that period.
+Once the period has closed, there will be no opportunity to make up a quiz.